spbrogan/rvc2mqtt/docs/overview.md

 The overall application entrypoint that drives the initial setup and configuration as well as the main loop of checking queues for messages and processing.

-Configuration - Parse cli parameters (config.yaml file) and use it to setup everything.
+Configuration - Parse cli parameters and use it to setup everything.
 This includes MQTT client, CANBUS interface, RVC Decoder (using spec file), and user supplied plugins.

-Entity Mgmt - From the config parse out the `map` which is a description of the sensors in the RV.
+Entity Mgmt - From the floor plan files parse out the `floorplan` which is a description of the sensors in the RV.
 Then instantiate entities for each entry to deal with state changes and command requests.

 Process CANBUS Rx - The CAN watcher will listen to all messages on the RV CAN Bus and add them to the Rx Queue.
 The App must:
     1. Take a message from queue and decode it to RVC
     2. Ask the instantiated entities to process the message.
        - If of interest the entity will do something with it (ie. Update state, etc)
        - Else - ignore it so other entities can process
-    3. If no entity log it (common)
+    3. If no entity log the message.

 Process CANBUS Tx - The entities may want to send a RVC message.
 To do this they put a message into the Tx Queue and then the app must:
     1. Translate RVC DGN to CANBUS arbitration id